What follows is an evolving list of resources to help you reach your "heyday" of life.

 Five Step Plan to a Successful Career Change After Age 50, by Wendy Braitman

-What Your Resume Should Look Like in 2018, by Kristen Bahler
+What Your Resume Should Look Like, by Kristen Bahler

 How to Beat Applicant Tracking Systems, By James Hu--Great advice on how to get past the robots that many companies use to screen applicants.

-What Your Linked In Profile Should Look Like in 2018, by Kristen Bahler
+What Your Linked In Profile Should Look Like, by Kristen Bahler

 How to Acknowledge Weaknesses in a Job Interview, by Adam Grant